-- While Indigenous Peoples involvement in the management of national parks and the selective hiring of Indigenous Peoples as rangers and other park officials should be encouraged, the ultimate control and ownership of national parks must remain with the community as a whole. - 2.
-Commercial developments in national parks should be kept at a bare minimum.
+While Indigenous Peoples involvement in the management of national parks and the selective hiring of Indigenous Peoples as rangers and other

+- park officials should be encouraged, the ultimate control and ownership of national parks must remain with the community as a whole. - 2.
+Commercial developments in national parks should be kept at a bare minimum. - Community usage for approved sports such as horse riding and cycling should not impede normal passive use of the parks and infrastructure should be kept to a minimum.
+Passive recreational opportunities such as bush walking and bird watching should be encouraged.

 rationale: The alpine environment is exceptionally fragile and supports a specialised flora and fauna, such as the mountain pygmy-possum (Burramys parvus).
-Fast-moving traffic to ski fields has led to an unacceptable level of roadkill.
+Fast-moving traffic to ski fields has led to an unacceptable level of roadkill of local native animals such as wombats and echidnas.